-By talking directly to all your stakeholders and asking for any feedback, you can look at what’s working, capture any opportunities for improvement, and ensure that any gaps or issues are addressed.
+By talking directly to all the relevant stakeholders and asking for any feedback, you can look at what’s working, capture any opportunities for improvement, and ensure that any gaps or issues are addressed.

 One way to move past this is to build XLAs (or eXperience level agreements) into your organization.
 While SLAs are needed to keep the service on track, they mainly focus on technical details that aren’t directly relatable to the business.
 XLAs are a way of gauging how customers feel about using a product or service in an attempt to improve the overall service experience.

-Using XLAs gives your IT organization a more holistic view of the service being delivered and support because instead of looking at uptime and performance you’re actually looking at the customers’ experience of using your service from beginning to end.
+Ultimately, using XLAs gives your IT organization a more holistic view of the service being delivered and the associated support because, instead of looking at uptime and performance, you’re actually looking at the customers’ experience of using your service from beginning to end.

-Things to consider measuring as part of an XLA could include:
+Things to consider measuring as part of an XLA include:

-- Service desk agents’ attitude and approach, including being able to see the issue with a business perspective
+- Service desk agents’ attitude and approach, including being able to see the issue from a business perspective

 - Consistent service quality across all service desk platforms – for example, over the phone, self-service, or via email

 - Clear, concise, and professional communication